needo-global/bandlab-blog-api/README.md

 ## Production readiness steps

 I have skipped number of concerns while implementing this API.
-But requires following for production readiness.
+But requires follow up for production readiness.

 1. Add authorization - Either using a API key or OAUTH2 protocol
 2. Add caching layer to support query results